- Home

 While you might be able to put up with a messy or empty lounge for a few weeks, most people probably wouldn’t fancy being without their kitchen for the same amount of time.

-It might sound like just another thing to add to your plate when you’re already surrounded by cardboard, but making sure to properly label your boxes can save you a lot of time and headaches.
+It might sound like just another thing to add to your plate when you’re already surrounded by cardboard, but properly labelling your boxes can save you many headaches.

-It’s especially worth clearly labelling not only the contents of each box, but also the room that you want them to be left in – as this will save time for both you and any members of your moving team.
+It’s especially worth clearly labelling not only the contents of each box, but also the room you want them left in, as this will save time for both you and any members of your moving team.

 If you have any electronic appliances with complex wiring setups that might be difficult to reconstruct once you’ve moved in, it can be a good idea to take pictures of how the wires are configured.
 This will make things much easier later on when you’re setting everything back up.